Football Club Nova Gorica

 The Vozila club, named thus in the period between 1971 and 1991, achieved its best results in the season 1968/69 when it was second and in the season 1987/88 when it came third.

 With the Declaration of Independence in the year 1991 the Slovenian football experienced its greatest decisive moment.
 The National Football Association of Slovenia (NZS) and the clubs had on the one hand a brighter future ahead of them but on the other also a more uncertain one.
-The Gorica club, sponsored since 1993 by the local gaming and tourist company Hit d. d., achieved its first sensational classification – the third place - in the season 1994/95.
+The Gorica club, sponsored from 1993 to 2012 by the local gaming and tourist company Hit d. d., achieved its first sensational classification – the third place - in the season 1994/95.

 Already the very next season the football fans in the Goriška region could rejoice for the first time the title of Slovenian National Champion.
 In Nova Gorica that season, also for the first time, they played in the UEFA Cup.